Uninhabited island

-A desert island, deserted island, or uninhabited island, is an island, islet or atoll that is not permanently populated by humans.
+An uninhabited island, desert island, or deserted island, is an island, islet or atoll which lacks permanent human population.
 Uninhabited islands are often depicted in films or stories about shipwrecked people, and are also used as stereotypes for the idea of "paradise".
 Some uninhabited islands are protected as nature reserves, and some are privately owned.
 Devon Island in Canada's far north is the largest uninhabited island in the world.

 Small coral atolls or islands usually have no source of fresh water, but occasionally a freshwater lens can be reached with a well.

 Terminology

 Uninhabited islands are sometimes also called "deserted islands" or "desert islands".
 In the latter, the adjective desert connotes not desert climate conditions, but rather "desolate and sparsely occupied or unoccupied".
 The word desert has been "formerly applied more widely to any wild, uninhabited region, including forest-land", and it is this archaic meaning that appears in the phrase "desert island".

 The term "desert island" is also commonly used figuratively to refer to objects or behavior in conditions of social isolation and limited material means.
 Behavior on a desert island is a common thought experiment, for example, "desert island morality".